Kenneth Kenafick

 Kenneth Joseph Kenafick (11 April 1904 – 26 January 1982), also known by the pen names James Kennedy and Leo Conon, was an Australian poet, writer, translator and anti-conscription campaigner.

-In 1950, he translated Michael Bakunin's book Marxism, Freedom and the State.

-He was the secretary of the No Conscription Campaign and the organisation's successor League for Freedom.
-He was the editor of Anti-Militarist News and Review journal.
+He was the secretary of the No Conscription Campaign and the organisation's successor, League for Freedom.
+He was the editor of the Anti-Militarist News and Review journal.

 Early life and education

 Kenafick was born in 1904 at Norseman in Western Australia (graduating in 1932), and studied at the University of Western Australia and Melbourne Teachers' College.

 Career

-After his education, Kenafick worked a teacher in high schools throughout Victoria.
+After his education, Kenafick worked as a teacher in high schools throughout Victoria.
 Three volumes of his poetry, written under the pseudonym James Kennedy, were published by Thomas Lothian from 1935 to 1939.
 In 1957, he published an autobiography under the pen name Leo Conon.

 He was a member of the Victorian Teachers' Union and the Australian Labor Party, although he broke away from the party in support of Maurice Blackburn in 1942, becoming secretary of the No Conscription Campaign from 1943 to 1946.
 He was known for his anarcho-socialism and as a pacifist.
-His 1948 work, Michael Bakunin and Karl Marx is considered a good account of the Marx/Bakunin debate.
+His 1948 work, Michael Bakunin and Karl Marx, is considered a good account of the Marx/Bakunin debate.
 He was Secretary of the No Conscription Campaign and the organization's successor, the League for Freedom, for many years.
-After organisation was renamed the League for Freedom and World Friendship, Kenafick became the editor of the journal it published in Melbourne: Anti-Militarist News and Review.
+After the organisation was renamed the League for Freedom and World Friendship, Kenafick became the editor of the journal it published in Melbourne: Anti-Militarist News and Review.

-In 1950, he translated Michael Bakunin's book Marxism, Freedom and the State, published by Freedom Press in London, UK, which is widely cited.
+In 1950, he edited and translated an anthology of Mikhail Bakunin's work entitled Marxism, Freedom and the State, published by Freedom Press in London, UK, which is widely cited.